lostinvasion/intune-browser-policies/README.md

 # Deployment with Intune
 ## macOS
 <img height="50" src="https://raw.githubusercontent.com/marwin1991/profile-technology-icons/refs/heads/main/icons/macos.png">
-On macOS, browsers are managed using local **plist** configuration files.
+On macOS, browsers are managed using local .plist configuration files.
 These are write-protected by Intune by default and can be applied system-wide.
 Files can be found at `/Library/Managed Preferences`

 ### Deployment with Intune
 1. Create a configuration profile: